BUCK-LCO-NCI/DivProt/README.md

 ### Step 1.
 Run the pre_pre_processing script on your fasta input file.
 Both single and multiline fasta are fine.
+HOWEVER, you cannot have any non-sequence characters in your file outside of the header.
+###### So you can't have a * at the end of each protein sequence.
+This will cause Porter5 to fail
 Ex.
 ```
 bash pre_pre_processing.sh Adoma_polyoma_LTandVP1.fasta